sergiorosendo/tibia_nodie_py/README.md

 - Keyboard control
 - .json and .ini files parsing

+### Objective

+The python version aspires to be a more scalable, maintanable version of the ahk bot.

+NoDie Py aspires to be a game inside the game.
+It should have access to player vocation, resources, hotkeys, game window and be able to take the best action in every scenario.

+##### Avoiding Detection

+The bot should also try to hide itself.
+It will avoid repetitive behavior while still being extremely efficient in assisting the player.

+##### Auto Healer in Global vs OtServers

+The main Tibia server does not allow direct access to game screen pixels, which is invaluable for the auto healer.
+There is a workaround for this but the healer should have slower reactions due to limited acess, with higher delays, to the game window.
+The current plan is to develop a mana healer for Main Tibia, as healing mana does not need to be as reactive as healing hp.

+For Otservers, if the bot has unrestriscted access to game window information, the healer should be extremely fast, smart and efficient.

 ## Tibia NoDie
 *NoDie* features macros, shortcuts and auto-healers for the PC game Tibia.